-In talking to friends about aromatherapy and essential oils, I noticed something very interesting.
-Not everybody has a complete idea of essential oils’ benefits.
-Most people’s idea of the benefits of essential oils is typically restricted to just one aspect.
+Most people’s idea of the benefits of aromatherapy and essential oils is typically restricted to just one aspect.

 Still others knew about using essentials oils as a disinfectant but did not know it could also be used as an insect repellant.

-In this condensed snapshot, you can read more about how you can empower different areas of your life using essential oils.
+It’s impossible to cover ALL the ways essential oils can benefit you but here’s a bird’s eye view of how you can empower different areas of your life using essential oils.

 Essential Oils for Physical Health